mhmd-azeez/website/input/posts/working-remotely-from-iraq.md

 The first step of working remotely, is to find a job opportunity that's a good fit for you.
 Things that would help you get a job are:

 - The most important requirement is being good at what you do.
 Whether you're a Software Developer, A DevOps Engineer, A QA Engineer, A Product Owner, etc. Being able to show how you benefit your potential employers helps you a lot.
+But don't let your imposter syndrome stop you from achieving your goals.
+Never filter yourself out of opportunities in life.
 - English language.
 Your English should be good enough to conduct your day to day tasks without problems.
 Communication is really important in remote jobs and sometimes more difficult than on-site jobs.
 Having a good English language level is very helpful.
 - Try to participate in online communities, contribute to open source projects, and make friends online.
 I have gotten all of my jobs (including my current one) through friends.
 While LinkedIn is known for professional networking, don't ignore Twitter and GitHub.